pzanna/Ziggy/docs/ziggy_test.md

 `--quant_file` Path to the quantized model file.

-`--req_file` Path to the requirements file (CSV) containing label mappings.
+`--labels_file` Path to the labels file (CSV) containing label mappings.

 `--vocab_path` Path to the tokenizer configuration files.

 ## Steps performed

 - Define parameters.
-- Defines a sample input text for testing
+- Defines a sample input text for testing.
-- Loads custom tokenizer from the provided vocabulary path using the Hugging `Face PreTrainedTokenizerFast.` function.
+- Loads custom tokenizer from the provided vocabulary path using the Hugging Face `PreTrainedTokenizerFast` function.
 - Loads the quantized ONNX model using `onnxruntime.InferenceSession` function.
 - Converts sample input text to lowercase.
 - Truncates if the token count exceeds max_seq_length.